Phase transitions on the dark side of the Gross-Neveu model: Spontaneous $\textrm{O}(4N)$ symmetry breaking at repulsive coupling: Masses on the dark side

 To discern the mass-like order-parameters other than QAH, which are relevant to the repulsive regime, we begin by examining the fermion bilinear that defines the QAH order parameter more closely.
 It has the form $ \sim \psi_L ^T M \psi_R $, with the particular matrix $M= \sigma_3 \otimes 1_{2N} \otimes \sigma_3 $.
 Since by our definition in Eqs. (\ref{eq:psi_R}) and (\ref{eq:psi_L}) $\psi_R = (\sigma_1 \otimes 1_{2N}\otimes 1_2) \psi_L$, the matrix $M$ satisfies the constraint:

 which replaces the usual condition of antisymmetry of $M$ when it stands in between identical Majorana fields on the left and the right.
-If we demand that: a) $M$ is a Hermitian mass-matrix that anticommutes with the (linearized) Dirac Hamiltonian, and b) that it describes a translationally uniform state, i. e. that it also commutes with $\sigma_3 \otimes 1_{2N}\otimes 1_2$ \cite{HerbutJuricicRoy}, it becomes either
+If we demand that: a) $M$ is a Hermitian mass-matrix that anticommutes with the (linearized) Dirac Hamiltonian, and b) that it describes a translationally uniform state, i. e. that it also commutes with $\sigma_3 \otimes 1_{2N}\otimes 1_2$ \footnote{The generator $\sigma_3\otimes\mathbf{1}_{2N}\otimes\mathbf{1}_2$ acts on the valley degree of freedom and distinguishes the two Dirac points at $\pm K$.
+A translationally uniform mass matrix must not mix modes at $+K$ and $-K$, which is equivalent to requiring that $M$ commutes with this generator.} \cite{HerbutJuricicRoy}, it becomes either

 or

 where $S_{2N}$ ($A_{2N}$) is a real, symmetric (imaginary, antisymmetric) $2N \times 2N$ matrix. $A_{2N}$ ($S_{2N}$) transforms as the two-component antisymmetric (symmetric) tensor under the exact O($2N$).
 Imposing Tr$S_{2N} =0$ makes the representation irreducible by eliminating the unit matrix $1_{2N}$, which as a scalar under O($2N$) yields the QAH state in Eq. (\ref{eq:QAH-mass-term}).